tattler-community/tattler-community/package/src/tattler/docs/source/keyconcepts/scopes.rst

 For example ``billing_system2_partners``.

-Notification scopes are visible in tattler's :ref:`configuration:TATTLER_TEMPLATE_BASE`: they are the first-level children (mywebapp, fulfiller, pmtintegrator).
+Notification scopes are visible in tattler's :ref:`configuration:TATTLER_TEMPLATE_BASE`: they are the first-level children (myWebApp, fulfiller, pmtintegrator).

 .. code-block:: text